kubernetes/community/contributors/design-proposals/federated-statefulsets.md

 the user expectation of being able to query all needed resources from the federation control plane and is less confusing to use at the same time.

+Additionally, if a service with the identical name (with same or other properties exists already), it will be overwritten, similar to the cascading objects behaviour (for example, a deployment creates pods).

 ## Storage volumes

 There are two ways a federated statefulset can be assigned a persistent storage.